How Many Solar Panels Do I Need?

 Factors to keep in mind that might affect the efficiency of your setup include sunlight hours, the slope of your roof, how much shade there is around your house, and which direction your house faces in relation to the sun.
 Keep these variables in mind because they may affect how many solar panels you need to power your house.

-While prices may make you hesitant, it's important to remember that solar panels not only help the environment and allow you to save money in the long run but also enable you to give excess energy back to the grid in exchange for money.
+While prices may make you hesitant, it's important to remember that solar panels not only help the environment and allow you to save money in the long run but also enable you to send excess energy back into the grid in exchange for payments from selected energy suppliers.
 Bear in mind, these are only one of the many benefits of solar panels.

 Get your best deal